Guitars, Amps & Drums

 He also had the acoustic Vega, sold to him by Hank.
 This has a distinctive white pick-guard and Bruce used it in Cliff’s first two films.
 There’s a picture of Bruce with the Vega back up the page.

-On the Apache recording, Bruce plays rhythm for the first time on Cliff’s borrowed Gibson J200 acoustic guitar.
-They considered the tone was so much better that it soon became recognised as Bruce’s trademark jangly rhythm sound.
-However, it was almost impossible to use an acoustic guitar on stage given the then primitive state of PA systems, so for concerts he would still use the electric.
+On the Apache recording, Bruce borrowed Cliff’s Gibson J200 acoustic guitar for the first time.
+They found the tone was so much better that it soon became recognised as Bruce’s trademark jangly rhythm sound.
+However, it was almost impossible to use an acoustic guitar on stage given the then primitive state of PA systems, so for concerts he would still use his electric.

 Bruce with Cliff’s Gibson J200